permitters/permitters/README.md

 end
 ```

-Then in each model you want to use CanCan with, add this into the class:
+In each model you use CanCan(Can) with, you can add this into the class:

 ```ruby
 include CanCan::ModelAdditions
 ```

-If you'd rather use CanCan with all models, just put this at the bottom of your `config/environment.rb` or an initializer:
+To use CanCan(Can) with all models, you can put this at the bottom of your `config/environment.rb` or an initializer:

 ```ruby
 ActiveRecord::Base.send :include, CanCan::ModelAdditions